dataland-io/dataland-examples/insert-rows-from-api/README.md

 # Insert rows into Dataland from API response

+> As of Oct 12, 2022 - this module uses unsupported Dataland APIs.

 This example walks through how you can issue a GET request with a Dataland worker, and insert each response item as a new row in Dataland.
 We'll use the JSON Placeholder API for this example.

 Here's a Loom video of how it works after `dataland deploy`: